sdu-cfei/modest-py/README.md

 ## Description

 **modestpy** facilitates parameter estimation in models compliant with [Functional Mock-up Interface](https://fmi-standard.org/).
 The estimation can be performed on a single or multiple random learning periods (to avoid overfitting).
 Currently the estimation is based on [genetic algorithm](https://en.wikipedia.org/wiki/Genetic_algorithm) (GA) and [pattern search](https://en.wikipedia.org/wiki/Pattern_search_(optimization)) (PS) methods.
 The user is free to choose whether to use GA, PS or combined GA+PS.
-Both methods can deal with non-differentiable models.
+Both methods can deal with non-continuous and non-differentiable models.

 ## Installation